 Registering your trademarks with China’s Trademark Office is the essential first step for just about any company that is having its product made in China or that faces a counterfeiting threat from China..
 See File Your Trademark In China.
 Now., China: Do Just One Thing.
 Trademarks, and China’s Changing Trademark Environment.
 Why You Need To Register Your Trademark Now.
 Because China is a first-to-file country, until you register a trademark you have no rights in that trademark.
 But a trademark registration alone will not limit the spread of counterfeit goods.
 A trademark registration merely gives you the legal capacity to enforce your rights to that mark, and should properly be seen as one of the pieces in an overall strategy.

 For any company concerned about counterfeit goods coming from China, the next step should be registering your trademark with Chinese Customs.
 This is not a legal requirement but a practical one: though China Customs officials have discretion to check every outgoing shipment for trademark infringement against the Trademark Office database, in reality they only check against the Customs database.
 No separate registration with China Customs means no enforcement by China Customs.
-See How To Register Your China Trademark With China Customs and China Trademarks: Customs Helps Those Who Help Themselves.
+See How To Register Your China Trademark With China Customs and How to Stop China Counterfeits: Register Your China IP with China Customs.

 If you register your mark with Customs, they will contact you any time they discover a shipment of possibly infringing goods.
 At that point you have three working days to request seizure of the goods.
 Assuming you request seizure (and post a bond), Customs will inspect the goods.
 If Customs subsequently concludes the goods are infringing, they will invariably either donate the goods to charity (if the infringing mark can be removed) or destroy them entirely.
 The cost of destruction, and of storing the goods during the inspection process, will be deducted from your bond.
 Registration with China Customs generally takes three to five months and can only be done after China’s Trademark Office has issued a trademark certificate.